mjordan/introduction_to_relational_databases/README.md

 One-to-many relationships require unique IDs to link the tables reliably, but unlike in the intermediate table used in the many-to-many relationship, the table that contains the data describing the "many" side of the relationship has a column reserved for the ID of the "one" side of the relationship.

+The IDs used to uniquely identify the things described in tables are called "primary keys".
+If these IDs are used in other tables, they are called "foreign keys" in those tables.
+For example, the "book_id" column in the Books table is that table's primary key, but the "book_id" column in the Editions table is a foreign key.

 ## Selected relational database platforms

 Common RDBMS systems: [MySQL](https://www.mysql.com/), [PostgreSQL](http://www.postgresql.org/), [MariaDB](https://mariadb.org/), [SQLite](http://www.sqlite.org/), [MS Access](https://products.office.com/en-us/access), [Filemaker](http://www.filemaker.com/products/overview.html), [MS SQL Server](http://www.microsoft.com/en-ca/server-cloud/products/sql-server/), [Oracle](https://www.oracle.com/database/index.html)